 Within live streaming itself, the platform offers a breadth of options, as well as the ability to stream securely inside an organization or stream to large audiences publicly.

 - You can set access permissions to ensure that the stream does not get watched by restricted parties.
 You can set access to specific individuals, groups, entire departments, the entire organization, or the public.
-The identity of users within the organization is synced with your SSO through integrations and SCIM.
+The identity of users within the organization is synced with your SSO or IAM system through integrations and SCIM.

 - It offers live chat, Q&A, and interactive elements such as quizzes, handouts, and surveys.